angular-schule/website-articles/blog/2019-07-resolvers/README.md

 When using resolvers, the route will be loaded **after** the asynchronous data from the resolver has been retrieved, or in other words: The router will wait for the resolver to finish.

 This leads to the more or less lucky situation that we have all the data synchronously available at the runtime of the component.
-And as you might perfectly know: Working with synchronous data is way easier than fiddling around with async stuff.
+And as you well know: Working with synchronous data is way easier than fiddling around with async stuff.
 You don't need to handle Observables and you can just work with the data as intended.
 If you feel this way, please always keep one question in mind: **Why do I need this?
 Is the UX flaw (as described above) really worth the "easier" code?**